-When an issue or concern arises please follow these steps in this order.
+When an issue or concern arises please follow these steps in this order:

-1. Speak directly with the individuals involved.
-Often issues can be resolved through open, direct and respectful communication.

-2. Inform the Director

-3. Have a mediated discussion if necessary.
+- 1. Speak directly with the individuals involved.
+Often issues can be resolved through open, direct, and respectful communication. - 2.
+Inform a member of the Administration if your concern if it remains unresolved. - 3.
+Have a mediated discussion if necessary.
 Notes from the meeting will be documented.

-All concerns will be taken seriously and responded to appropriately, as quickly as possible.
+All concerns will be taken seriously and responded to appropriately, and as quickly as possible.
+Please note that it is a violation of the Conflict Resolution Policy to speak to other parents, faculty members, or other individuals who are not directly involved with the issue.
+This creates misunderstandings and can be damaging to the community.

 We appreciate and welcome your feedback.